 The most profound testimony to the existence of these people comes in the form of property lists prepared on the occasion of the deaths of the Owens men, itemizing the contents of the deceased man’s city dwelling, plantations, and other properties.
 There, starkly written, are the names of the men, women, and children whose entire lives were spent as enslaved property.

-The stories that will be told of Emma, the Owens’ nanny; Diane, the Owens’ cook; and Peter, the Owens’ butler, offer the opportunity to consider how enslaved and free people lived, worked, and interacted on a day-to-day basis.
+The stories that will be told of Emma, the Owens’ nurse maid; Diane, the Owens’ cook; and Peter, the Owens’ butler, offer the opportunity to consider how enslaved and free people lived, worked, and interacted on a day-to-day basis.

 The Visitor Experience at the Owens-Thomas House & Slave Quarters

 Orientation Gallery (Carriage House)